Cold-Water Trichome Refinery

 Enki — water, wisdom, craft.
 The Enki approach works with natural law rather than against it.
 It understands the properties of the medium and engineers the conditions that allow the desired outcome to occur — not through force, but through calibration.

-Abzu's Refinery is the Enki approach.
-Controlled dynamic flow creates the conditions in which trichomes release and separate on their own terms — by mass, by gravity, by the natural properties of water at temperature.
+Abzu Refinery is the Enki approach.
+Controlled separation dynamics create the conditions in which trichomes release, separate, and are gathered on their own terms — by the natural properties of water at temperature.
 Abzu does not force the separation.
 It enables it.
 That distinction is not philosophy.
 It is engineering — and it is what produces consistent, graded, intact trichome output on every run.

-How It Works Trichomes release and settle naturally — the heaviest, most intact heads first.
+How It Works Trichomes release and are gathered by the machine — the most intact heads preserved.
 The machine calibrates the conditions.
 The process does the rest.

-Controlled dynamic flow creates the thermal and kinetic conditions for trichome separation without impact trauma.
-The separation tank holds a stable thermal environment throughout the run — not managed by operator attention, but maintained by the system itself.
+Controlled separation dynamics create the thermal and kinetic conditions for trichome separation without impact trauma.
+The separation chamber holds a stable thermal environment throughout the run — not managed by operator attention, but maintained by the system itself.

 The result is grade-separated, integrity-preserved trichome output on every run.
 Clean medicine at home and at commercial scale — produced by the same architecture, governed by natural law.